akirak/ocaml-mcp-example/README.md

 This is a demo repository for experimenting with [the Model Context Protocol](https://modelcontextprotocol.io/introduction) in OCaml.

-At present, there is no official MCP SDK for OCaml, nor did I find a third-party one available as an open source software.
+~~At present, there is no official MCP SDK for OCaml, nor did I find a third-party one available as an open source software.
 Thus I am trying to write a client and server library for the protocol as well, which is work in progress.
-This repository contains both a library and a demo application (or applications).
+This repository contains both a library and a demo application (or applications).~~

+See [ocaml-mcp](https://github.com/tmattio/ocaml-mcp) for a more comprehensive implementation of MCP.

 ## Rationale